MarthaAL/discoverMorgantown/profiles/README.md

-Contains the profile pictures associated with different users.
+Contains the profile picture associated with each user.
+The appropriate profile picture will be displayed in the header and on the profile page for each user.